AlphaGit/tech-garden/content/ai/LLM Speed Performance.md

 > Attention is algorithmically slow because it's quadratic: as the sequence grows in length, each of the N tokens needs to attend to each of the N tokens.
 Sparse attention attempts to remedy this by calculating less attention.
 >
 > For example, Mistral 7B uses sliding window attention, where tokens in some layers can only attend to nearby tokens.
 [Longformer](https://arxiv.org/abs/2004.05150) also explored some interesting sparse attention patterns, like giving all tokens access to specific positions, dilating the sliding window, using different size windows on different layers, and other tricks.
 (LLMFast)

+#### 3.6.
+Multi-headed Attention

+Multi-Headed Attention refers to a mechanism where the Attention module repeats computations multiple times in parallel, with each repetition being called an Attention Head.
+The Attention module splits its $Q$, $K$, and $V$ parameters N-ways, passing each split independently through a separate Head.
+These similar Attention calculations are then combined to produce a final Attention score, enhancing the Transformer's ability to encode complex information.[^mhadatascience] [^mhapaperswithcode]

+Take into consideration that there are multiple implementations and that they have different performance metrics.
+Check out [a benchmark for them](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch03/02_bonus_efficient-multihead-attention/mha-implementations.ipynb)[^mhabechmark] before choosing one of them.
 ### 5. Quantize the weights

 Most of the models are set up with `fp32` (float32), so going down to `fp16` or half precision, will give you 50% savings. [[bfloat16]] ("brain float 16") developed by Google Brain, has better range but worse hardware support.